 Concerns about the legal liability of auditors continue to grow every day.
 Auditors are highly important people because, ultimately, they are responsible for enhancing the reliability of financial statements for all kinds of external users.
 Like other professionals, they can face civil and criminal liability in the performance of their duties.

 Without independent and competent auditors, many fraud cases worldwide would’ve gone unnoticed, notwithstanding all the other cases that are still undiscovered.
 The code of professional conduct states that auditors must go about their business with due care.
 Due care is the “prudent person” concept.

 Due care generally implies four things:

-- The auditor must possess the requisite skills to evaluate accounting entries
+- The auditor must possess the requisite skills to evaluate financial statements

 - The auditor has a duty to employ such skill with reasonable care and diligence

 - The auditor undertakes his task(s) with good faith and integrity but is not infallible

 - The auditor may be liable for negligence, bad faith, or dishonesty, but not for mere errors in judgment

 Sources of Legal Liability for an Auditor

-Let us consider the possible entities that may sue an auditor and the possible reason for a lawsuit.
+Let us consider the possible entities that may sue an auditor and the possible reasons for a lawsuit.